MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos.md

 For more information about setting up SSO for SAP HANA by using Kerberos, see [Single Sign-on Using Kerberos](https://help.sap.com/viewer/b3ee5778bc2e4a089d3299b82ec762a7/2.0.03/1885fad82df943c2a1974f5da0eed66d.html) in the SAP HANA Security Guide.
 Also see the links from that page, particularly SAP Note 1837331 – HOWTO HANA DBSSO Kerberos/Active Directory.

-## Prepare for Kerberos Constrained Delegation
+## Prepare for Kerberos constrained delegation

-You must configure several items for Kerberos Constrained Delegation to work properly, including *Service Principal Names* (SPN) and delegation settings on service accounts.
+You must configure several items for Kerberos constrained delegation to work properly, including *Service Principal Names* (SPN) and delegation settings on service accounts.

 ### Prerequisite 1: Install and configure the Microsoft on-premises data gateway